ericsson-iap/python-sample-app/README.md

 > [Onboarding the App with JSESSIONID](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/go-sample-app?step=5&chapter=onboarding-the-app-with-jsessionid)
 > in the *Build, onboard and instantiate a 'Hello World App' in Go* tutorial.

-For *onboarding and instantiating* the Hello World App, the user logged into the system needs to be assigned all the following permissions:
+For *onboarding and instantiating* the Hello World App, the client logged into the platform needs to be assigned all the following permissions:

 | Role                                                            | Role Description                                                              |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------- |